crueter/passmanpp/README.md

 - Timer for when the database should be automatically locked, or if it should be locked upon losing focus of the main window
 - Even more error handling
 - Entry modification dates
-- Ability to disable encryption
+- Ability to disable compression
 - Prompt for database location after configuration is complete
 - Allow for no password at all
 - Dedicated settings area with more options